themanyone/whisper_dictation/README.md

 # Whisper Dictation

-Fast, keyboard-emulated dictation for Linux with using [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) and threading. https://github.com/themanyone/whisper_dictation.git
+Star Trek computer control via voice.
+ChatGPT integration.
+Dictation.
+Web search.
+Fast keyboard emulation using [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) and threading. https://github.com/themanyone/whisper_dictation.git

 These experimental scripts are intended for working offline, on systems that have a powerful video card.
 For smaller, connected devices, you might want to look at whisper cloud solutions.

 ## Advantages and tradeoffs.

 Whisper AI is currently the state of the art for open-source voice transcription software.
 [Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) caches compiled functions to to machine code, so dictation can be responsive and fast--easily 10x as fast as other solutions.
-Threading allows audio recording to proceed in the background while whisper decodes speech files in the foreground, in the order in which they appear.
+Threading allows audio recording to proceed in the background while whisper decodes speech in the foreground.
 The tradeoff with running Whisper-jax continuously is that a large chunk of video RAM stays reserved until shutting down this application by saying "Stop listening."
 Or by pressing `CTRL` - `C`.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks while this is running.

-For much-slower, continuous dictation that unloads itself when not speaking, try my [voice_typing project](https://github.com/themanyone/voice_typing), which uses the bash shell to separately record and load up whisper only when spoken to.
+For a much-slower, dictation-only script, that unloads itself when not speaking, try my [voice_typing project](https://github.com/themanyone/voice_typing), which uses the bash shell to separately record and load up whisper only when spoken to.
 Or try my older, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses Pocketsphinx, but is very light on resources.

-## Downloading and using.
+## Dependencies.

 Go to https://github.com/google/jax#installation and follow through the steps to install cuda, cudnn, or whatever is missing.
 All these  [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) dependencies and video drivers can be quite bulky, requiring about 5.6GiB of downloads.
 Our original,[voice_typing project](https://github.com/themanyone/voice_typing) script is significantly easier on internet usage.

-Do not install `torch` or it will downgrade nvidia-cudnn-cu11 to an incompatible version.
+Do not install `torch`.
+It downgrades nvidia-cudnn-cu11 to an incompatible version.
 Then you will have to run `pip install --upgrade nvidia-cudnn-cu11`.
 This problem might be fixed in another update.
-But for now we will use conda or venv to eep things separate.
+But for now we will use conda or venv to keep things separate.

 We got the commands to install jax for GPU(CUDA) [from here](https://jax.readthedocs.io/en/latest/index.html).